-Probation, Dismissal, and Readmission
+Probation, Dismissal, Readmission, and Academic Dishonesty

 Consult Appendix XIII for full policy and procedures for Probation, Dismissal and Readmission practices.

 Probation, dismissal, and readmission policies and procedures are designed to assist students in making progress toward realistic academic, career, and personal goals.
 Students who choose to enroll are encouraged to take advantage of the opportunity to realize their full potential.
 Limitations regarding programs, courses, and unit loads are consistent with the philosophy of providing an opportunity to succeed.